 Board of Directors

-GBBR has benefited from a dedicated Board of Directors since 1998.
-We welcome volunteers from all walks of life.
+GBB relies on the vision and strategic direction of a committed Board of Directors representing a diversity of experience, skills, and interests that support our role as a UNESCO Biosphere and charitable organization.
 If you are interested in becoming a volunteer director, please fill out this short form.
 Thank you for your interest!

 - Peter Koetsier, Treasurer

 Dr. Rebecca PollockExecutive Director

 Becky has been part of the senior management team since 2008.
 She is passionate about sustainable communities and wants to make a difference in her favourite place on the planet… Georgian Bay!
 Previously, Becky did a doctorate in environmental politics (Trent University) to learn how different groups can govern a landscape like eastern Georgian Bay.
 Her Master’s program (University College London) focused on communicating science to the public.
 She is adjunct faculty at the University of Waterloo.
 Most of her time is spent with her family out swimming, paddling or skiing on beautiful Georgian Bay.

 Greg has been part of the management team since 2008.
 With a B.Sc in Environmental Science (Carleton) and Masters of Environmental Studies (Waterloo), he feels fortunate to have been able to return to Parry Sound, the community where he was born and raised.
 Greg has worked as a kayak guide, outdoor store manager, and land use planner.
 He is happy when unique audiences come together to create projects that enhance our relationships with each other, our community, and Georgian Bay.
 When not at work, Greg can be found at the ski & bike trails or on a river or Georgian Bay in his kayak or canoe.